svilupp/PromptingTools.jl/docs/src/frequently_asked_questions.md

 If you use a local model (eg, with Ollama), it's free.
 If you use any commercial APIs (eg, OpenAI), you will likely pay per "token" (a sub-word unit).

-For example, a simple request with a simple question and 1 sentence response in return (”Is statement XYZ a positive comment”) will cost you ~$0.0001 (ie, one hundredth of a cent)
+For example, a simple request with a simple question and 1 sentence response in return (”Is statement XYZ a positive comment”) will cost you ~$0.0001 (ie, one-hundredth of a cent)

 **Is it worth paying for?**